-Low-quality coffee makers can make cold coffee but leave you hot under the collar, which is a situation no office wants to find itself in.
-There are enough stresses in office work, so coffee should be a quick and easy task.
+Low-quality coffee makers can be frustrating time-wasters, producing mediocre coffee that won’t help you be productive.
+There are enough stresses in office work, so brewing coffee should be a quick and easy task.

 If you’re looking for a new coffee maker for your office, you’ve come to the right place.
 We’ve assembled a list of reviews of the best office coffee makers of 2020 so that you can find the model that’s right for your workplace.
 We’ve also included a buyer’s guide so that you can pick wisely, even if you’re not a coffee expert yourself.